Philippine duck: Taxonomy

 The Philippine duck is a dabbling duck and a member of the genus Anas.
 It has no subspecies and so it is monotypic.
 It belongs to the Pacific clade of Anas along with the koloa, the Laysan duck, the Pacific black duck, and the extinct Mariana mallard.

 The scientific name comes from the Latin Anas, 'duck' and the Philippine island Luzon.

-It is known in the Philippines as papan.
+It is known in the Philippines as papan or patong gubat.